-103 2.1.
-Seismic Monitoring
+2.1 Seismic monitoring

-104 Figure 1 shows the seismic monitoring stations from which data is available for this study.
-The only 105 seismic station to have remained in place throughout the time that the Haynesville has been under development is the US National Seismic Network station US.NATX.
-From 2010 to 2012, the USArray 106 Transportable Array (TA) experiment traversed this area.
-Walter et al. (2016) used data from this array 107 108 to identify clusters of earthquakes within the Haynesville play that were likely associated with HF and 109 WWD.
-Two TA sites were converted into permanent stations from 2012 (N4.237B and N4.441B), 110 though both of these sites are more than 50 km from the Haynesville play.
-After the $2012/05/17 M_W$ 4.8 Timpson mainshock, additional temporary monitoring stations were installed in the immediate area 111 112 during 2012-2013.
+Figure 1 shows the seismic monitoring stations from which data is available for this study.
+The only seismic station to have remained in place throughout the time that the Haynesville has been under development is the US National Seismic Network station US.NATX.
+From 2010 to 2012, the USArray Transportable Array (TA) experiment traversed this area.
+Walter et al. (2016) used data from this array to identify clusters of earthquakes within the Haynesville play that were likely associated with HF and WWD.
+Two TA sites were converted into permanent stations from 2012 (N4.237B and N4.441B), though both of these sites are more than 50 km from the Haynesville play.
+After the 2012/05/17 MW 4.8 Timpson mainshock, additional temporary monitoring stations were installed in the immediate area during 2012-2013.

-From 2017, the TexNet array (Savvaidis et al., 2019) has provided coverage for the eastern portion of 113 the play.
-Two stations, TX.SNAG and TX.CRHG, are available within the Haynesville play area from 114 2017 onwards, with a further station, TX.ET01, being available from early 2019.
-A further two 115 stations, TX.TREL and TX.HNVL, are available from 2017 within approximately 100 - 200 km of 116 the Haynesville play area.
-The Global Seismograph Network station IU.HKT is located roughly 200 117 118 km to the southwest.
-A network of seismometers was installed to monitor induced seismicity across 119 western Louisiana between 2019 to 2022 (Kraus et al., 2021), but data from this network is not publicly 120 available at present.
+From 2017, the TexNet array (Savvaidis et al. 2019) has provided coverage for the eastern portion of the play.
+Two stations, TX.SNAG and TX.CRHG, are available within the Haynesville play area from 2017 onwards, with a further station, TX.ET01, being available from early 2019 (see Fig. 1).
+A further two stations, TX.TREL and TX.HNVL, are available from 2017 within approximately 100-200 km of the Haynesville play area.
+The Global Seismograph Network station IU.HKT is located roughly 200 km to the southwest.
+A network of seismometers was installed to monitor induced seismicity across western Louisiana between 2019 to 2022 (Kraus et al. 2021), but data from this network is not publicly available at present.